 The success of an O&M program is dependent upon its proper preparation and the commitment of key personnel at the facility to implement its procedures.
 In order to achieve the greatest potential for successful implementation of the O&M program, it will be important that staff properly administer the provisions of the O&M Plan.
-Also the building tenants and outside contractors will need to be educated on the locations of ACM and LBP and on the policies of the O&M Plan.
+Also, the building tenants and outside contractors will need to be educated on the locations of ACM and LBP and on the policies of the O&M Plan.

-The preparation of the DCA O&M Plan should:
+The DCA O&M Plan preparation must:

-- Be tailored to the findings of the asbestos or lead paint inspection at the facility; - 2.
-Identify the roles of responsible parties who will implement the program; and - 3.
-State clearly the O&M policies and procedures for the facility.
+- 5. Be tailored to the asbestos or lead paint inspection findings at the facility; - 6.
+Identify the roles of responsible parties who will implement the program; and - 7.
+State clearly the O&M policies and procedures for the facility